 - exploring the value of motif in relation to media and methodology

 - exploring the affect of the virtual/digital on painting in terms of materiality, and physical and metal engagement

 - exploring the relation between drawing and painting

-- exploring different cultural approaches to contemporary painting
+- exploring different cultural approaches to painting